Relintai/pandemonium_engine_docs/03_usage/11_navigation/19_real_time_navigation_3d.md

 define parts of the world that can be navigated around by navigation agents.

-To create a navigation region add the `NavigationMeshInstance( NavigationMeshInstance )` node to a 3D scene.
-Next in the inspector for that mesh create or add a `NavigationMesh( NavigationMesh )`.
+To create a navigation region add the `NavigationMeshInstance` node to a 3D scene.
+Next in the inspector for that mesh create or add a `NavigationMesh`.
 The navmesh contains options for how it will be generated when it's baked.
 The geometry options control which nodes, and types of nodes, are used to bake the mesh.
-A full description of each setting and how it works can be found in the `NavigationMesh class reference( NavigationMesh )`.
+A full description of each setting and how it works can be found in the `NavigationMesh`.

 Once the settings have been properly configured press the "Bake NavMesh" button at the top of the inspector to generate it.

 ![](img/bake_navmesh.png)

-Note:

-    It can also be generated at runtime using the `bake_navigation_region()` method of the navigation region node.
+Note: It can also be generated at runtime using the `bake_navigation_region()` method of the navigation region node.

 Once the mesh has finished generating you should see the transparent navigation mesh above the areas in the scene that can be navigated to.